ALP Dark Matter in a Primordial Black Hole Dominated Universe: Introduction

 The QCD axion~\cite{Weinberg:1977ma, Wilczek:1977pj}, a pseudo-Nambu-Goldstone boson resulting from the spontaneous breaking of the global $U(1)$ Peccei-Quinn symmetry~\cite{Peccei:1977hh, Peccei:1977np, Peccei:1977ur}, is a well-motivated candidate for DM.
 In the early Universe, it can be produced via a number of processes, being the vacuum misalignment mechanism~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah} and the decay of topological defects~\cite{Sikivie:2006ni} the most popular in the literature.
-In the standard cosmological scenario, the axion window is rather narrow, in particular an axion with mass $m_a \simeq [10^{-6}-10^{-5}]$~eV (or correspondingly to a Peccei-Quinn scale $f_a \simeq 10^{12}$~GeV) is expected, if one does not want to introduce fine tuning of the initial misalignment angle $\theta_i$~\cite{Marsh:2015xka, DiLuzio:2020wdo, Sikivie:2020zpn}.
+In the standard cosmological scenario, the axion window is rather narrow, in particular an axion with mass $m_a \simeq [10^{-6}-10^{-5}]$~eV (or correspondingly to a Peccei-Quinn scale $f_a \simeq 10^{12}$~GeV) is expected, if one does not want to introduce fine tuning of the initial misalignment angle $\theta_i$~\cite{Marsh:2015xka, DiLuzio:2020wdo, Sikivie:2020zpn}\footnote{We note that for very low scale inflation, axion field follows a Bunch-Davies distribution, in which case $\theta_i$ could be samll \cite{Takahashi:2018tdu, Ho:2019ayl}.}.
 In light of the accumulated interesting implications for PBHs~\cite{Bird:2016dcv, Sasaki:2016jop, Clesse:2016vqa, Clesse:2017bsw, Gow:2019pok, Schiavone:2021imu}, it has been recently shown that the axion DM window can be enlarged to a mass as low as $m_a \sim \mathcal{O}(10^{-8})$~eV if the Universe features an early PBHs dominated epoch~\cite{Bernal:2021yyb}.

 In this paper, we go beyond the QCD axion DM and consider general ALPs, see e.g. Refs.~\cite{Jaeckel:2010ni, Arias:2012az, Ringwald:2012hr, Marsh:2015xka, Irastorza:2018dyq, DiLuzio:2020wdo}.
 ALPs could also arise from the spontaneous breaking of a global $U(1)$ symmetry, similar to the QCD axion.
 They are also quite ubiquitous in string theory~\cite{Svrcek:2006yi, Arvanitaki:2009fg}.
 Differently from QCD axions, ALPs do not solve the strong CP problem since they are in general not involved in the strong interaction.
 However, they serve as good candidate for DM, see e.g. Ref.~\cite{Ringwald:2012hr}.
 In this paper, we focus on ALP DM generated via the usual misalignment mechanism.
 Therefore, our results are complementary to those presented in Ref.~\cite{Schiavone:2021imu}.
 In the standard cosmological scenario, the ALP relic density depends on three parameters: the decay constant $f_a$, its mass $m_a$ and the initial misalignment angle $\theta_i$, leading to strong bounds on the viable parameter space for natural values of $\theta_i$.
 However, new regions of the parameter space become viable with a nonstandard cosmological epoch before BBN.
 We note that the phenomenology of ALPs as DM with nonstandard cosmological epochs such as kination or an early matter phase was investigated in Ref.~\cite{Blinov:2019rhb} recently, where it was shown that a broader parameter is available and could be within the reach of several proposed experiments.
 Similarly to Ref.~\cite{Bernal:2021yyb}, and differently from Ref.~\cite{Blinov:2019rhb}, we focus on the phenomenological consequences of ALPs in an early matter epoch triggered by PBHs.